 x) On March 29, 2016, the Company completed a private placement (the "March 2016 Private Placement") and issued 3,000,000 flow-through units ("FT Unit") at a price of \$0.175 per FT Unit and 2,000,000 units ("Non-FT Unit") at a price of \$0.125 per Non-FT Unit for gross proceeds of \$775,000.
 Each FT Unit consists of one flow-through common share and one-half of one non-transferrable common share purchase warrant ("FT Warrant").
-Each whole FT Warrant entitles the holder to purchase one common share of the Company at a price of \$0.20 per share until March 29, 2018, or if at any time following September 29, 2016, the closing price of the common shares on the TSX is \$0.25 or higher for a period of twenty consecutive trading days, the Company may, by notice to the holder reduce the expiry date of the warrants to not less than 30 days from the date of such notice ("Expiry Date").
+Each whole FT Warrant entitles the holder to purchase one common share of the Company at a price of \$0.20 per share until March 29, 2018, or if at any time following September 29, 2016, the closing price of the company may, by notice to the holder reduce the expiry date of the warrants to not less than 30 days from the date of such notice ("Expiry Date").
+Each Non-FT Unit consists of one common share and one-half of one non-transferrable common share purchase one common share purchase warrant (Non-FT Warrant").
+Each whole Non-FT Warrant entitles the holder to purchase one common share purchase warrant apprice of the company may, by notice to the holder reduce the expiry date of the warrants to not less than 30 days from the date of such notice ("Expiry Date").
 Each Non-FT Unit consists of one common share and one-half of one non-transferrable common share purchase warrant (Non-FT Warrant").
 Each whole Non-FT Warrant entitles the holder to purchase one common share of the Company at a price of \$0.175 per share until the Expiry Date.